 We did not find any trials that directly assessed the effects of screening (compared with no screening) on health or other related outcomes.
 The prior review, which included evidence published before May 2007, also found no evidence on this topic.

-Key Question 2.
-Are Depression-Screening Instruments for Children and Adolescents Accurate in Identifying MDD in Primary Care Settings Overall and Among Subgroups Defined by Age, Sex, Race, or Ethnicity?
+KQ 2.
+Accuracy of Depression Screening Instruments for Children and Adolescents Overall and Among Subgroups Defined by Age, Sex, or Race/Ethnicity

 Summary of Newly Identified Evidence on Screening